Geri McClymont is passionate about living a healthy lifestyle which includes using organic products in her home.

 A Multipurpose Cleaner

-I had heard of Dr. Bronner's Pure Castile Soap off and on for years but never paid much attention to it until recently.
+I had heard of Dr. Bronner's Pure Castile Soap off and on for years, but didn't pay much attention to it until recently.

 Although I was somewhat skeptical, I decided to give it a go.
 After all, as a minimalist, this product could take minimalism to a whole new level for me!

-This review is based on my personal experiences using Dr. Bronner's 18-in-1 liquid Hemp Peppermint Pure Castile Soap for washing my skin, hair, clothing, and dishes.
+This review is based on my personal experiences using Dr. Bronner's 18-in-1 liquid Hemp Peppermint Pure Castile Soap to wash my skin, hair, clothing, and dishes.

 Who Was Dr. Bronner?